Appendix

 Pregnancy includes pregnancy, childbirth, and medical conditions related to pregnancy or childbirth.

-"Service in the uniformed services" as defined by the Uniformed Services Employment and Reemployment Rights Act of 1994 (USERRA), as well as state military and naval service.
+"Service in the uniformed services" for student-related matters includes membership, application for membership, performance of service, application for service, or obligation for service in the uniformed services.
+For employment practices, "Service in the uniformed services" is defined by the Uniformed Services Employment and Reemployment Rights Act of 1994 (USERRA), as well as state military and naval service.

-Protected veterans includes veterans with disabilities, recently separated veterans, Vietnam-era veterans, active duty wartime or campaign badge veteran, or Armed Forces service medal veterans.
+Protected veterans includes veterans who may be classified as a disabled veteran, recently separated veteran, active duty wartime or campaign badge veteran, or Armed Forces service medal veteran.

 Sexual Violence and Sexual Harassment Policy